RULE NO. 13: Instant Replay

 - whether the shooter released the ball prior to the expiration of actual time if the foul occurred after the expiration of actual time.

-- If the shot was timely, whether the shooter committed a boundary line violation or the ball touched out-of-bounds prior to entering the basket or, in the case of a foul, whether the player fouled committed a boundary line violation.
-For purposes of this review, the Replay Center Official would look only at the position of the player’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot or the foul (as applicable).
+- Whether the shooter committed a boundary line violation or the ball touched out- of-bounds prior to entering the basket or, in the case of a foul, whether the player fouled committed a boundary line violation.
+For purposes of this review, the Replay Center Official will look only at the position of the player’s feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the release of the shot or the foul (as applicable).

 - Whether the shot clock expired before the ball left the shooter’s hand or the foul occurred.